 An access router may terminate multiple datapaths either over a single access router interface serving multiple datapaths or over multiple access router interfaces attached to an AR instance.

-Identifiers:

-Access Router Identifier (AR-ID)

-As defined in section 6.3

-R3-PortID

-R3-PortID represents the port of the AR toward the access network.

 Subscription service (SS)

 The subscription service provides configuration information for the datapath of a particular subscriber as part of the authorization to the access network control and forward related configuration information for the particular subscriber to the access router.

-Identifier:

-Subscription service identifier (SSI)

-As defined in Section 6.3

 Access network control (ANC)

 The access network control generates and distributes configuration information for the datapath of a particular subscriber based on the authorization received from the subscription service, eventually taking system configuration directives received from the coordination and information service into account.

-Identifiers:

-Access network control identifier (ANC-ID)

-As defined in Section 6.3
+Network management service (NMS)

+The network management service provides the initial configuration of the network entities involved in the establishement of the datapath and well as the configuration information for pre-established datapathes which exist for longer periods carrying the traffic of multiple user sessions, and allowing for direct terminal-to-terminal connectivity.
+The network management service also performs monitoring and accounting of the network elements, and guides fault discovery and maintenance procedures when something is going wrong in the access network.

 Use cases

 Single, plain access network